Grave Empire - Book Review

 CHARACTERS

-Each of these characters has a unique voice and personality, they feel like very distinct people, having been well crafted by our writer.
-Renata Rainer is a young diplomat to the elusive and aggressive Stygio (a race of magical mer-folk); Captain Peter Kleist is an officer who ends up being stationed at the far north-western frontier of Sova; and Count Lamprecht von Oldenburg who is studying the now forbidden arcane arts.
+Each of these characters has a unique voice and personality.
+They feel like very distinct people, having been well crafted by our writer.
+Our main cast is as follows: Renata Rainer is a young diplomat to the elusive and aggressive Stygio (a race of magical mer-folk); Captain Peter Kleist is an officer who ends up being stationed at the far north-western frontier of Sova; and Count Lamprecht von Oldenburg who is studying the now forbidden arcane arts.

 All three of the perspectives are unique and each character feels distinct and individual.
 It was exceptional character work.